 No command error is pretty common on Android devices.
 If your Android device displays this error message, this guide shows what that means and how you can get rid of that issue from your phone or tablet.

-One of the issues you can encounter on your Android device is your device showing the no command error.
+One of the issues you can encounter on your Android device is no command in recovery mode.
+Since this discussion has become one of the hot topics in many forums & community websites, many Android users urgently need to know how to fix No Command error on Android.
 There are various reasons this happens, and you can experience this on both Android phones as well as tablets.

 If you are facing this issue and are not sure what it means or what you can do to get rid of it, this guide is all that you need.

 Sometimes, when you reboot your phone into recovery mode, you see a message that says no command.
 This usually happens when your phone expects a command from you but it has not received any commands.